iLVL-Key/FFXI/addons/Bars/readme.md

 - Display distance to target.
   - Colorize the distance text based on the distance to the target and other factors.
 - Displays SP abilities and time remaining.
+  - Accounts for an SP ability being stolen with Larceny.
   - NOTE: Timing for players who have gear adding additional time cannot be accounted for.
-  - Accounts for an SP ability being stolen with Larceny though.
 - Display Dynamis-Divergence mob jobs.
 - Markers on the TP bar for 1k/2k, and on the HP bar for yellow HP.
 - Fades away after a set time of inactivity.